 Organize or attend events, panels, or town halls on community safety or survivor needs.

-Gather signatures to ask for a new policy or change (e.g., more shelter funding or a new youth program).
+Gather signatures to ask for a new policy or change.

 Offer time to help with local advocacy efforts.
 This can include anything from canvassing to social media posting to graphic design.